NidhitheCoder/unsplash-app/unsplash-app/NOTES.md

   # Env variables
   - Environmet variables are  variables that are available through a global process .env Object.
+  In other words, An environmental variable is a variable whose value is set  outside the program, typically through funcitonality build into  the operating system or microservice.

   - Use "REACT_APP" keyword attached with your env variable is helps to access env variable eg:- if you have an env variable called BASE_URL, you can't directly access env variable,